bkownacki1/CS3398-Kree-F2019/README.txt

       - I need to spend more time working on the project outside of class days.
 A lot more progress would have been made if I was doing work on M/W/F/S/U instead of just T/H. I also need to get better about updating the Zenhub.
 Even when I finished a task I would not move it to done in Zenhub just because I didn't think of it and I need to remind myself to do that so we have a consistent burndown chart.

     David:
+      - Better time management.
+With work and other classes, I tend to focus on one class work more than others causing me to rush or do projects the last 		minute.
+Also I need to be on top of checking ZenHub and making updates.

     Jesse: